Asal-zou/analyzing--e-commerce-database-with-SQL/README.md

 ### The goal of this project was to analyze an e-commerce database to uncover insights into product sales performance, customer behaviour, and revenue.

 ## Process
-**Step1 :** Downloading and transferring CSV files in the PgAdmin database **step2:** Understanding the database, viewing the tables and columns the get a better understanding of what the data is.
+**Step1:** Downloading and transferring CSV files in the PgAdmin database

+**step2:** Understanding the database, viewing the tables and columns the get a better understanding of what the data is

-**Step 3:** Overall Cleaning and Preparing the data like checking for duplications and nulls, and filling the values when it was right to do so.
+**Step 3:** Overall Cleaning and Preparing the data like checking for duplications and nulls, and filling the values when it was right to do so

-**Step 4:** Defining the relationship between the tables when it was possible using the primary and foreign keys.
+**Step 4:** Defining the relationship between the tables when it was possible using the primary and foreign keys

-**step 5:** Executing various SQL queries to answer specific research questions.
+**Step 5:** Executing various SQL queries to answer specific research questions

 ## Results